lart-bangor/research-assistant/docs/source/users/installation.rst

    python3.10 -m pipenv run python manage.py

-After savin the above, you can now launch the Research Client from the terminal by just typing in :code:`research-client` and hitting :kbd:`Enter`.
+After saving the above, you can now launch the Research Client from the terminal by just typing in :code:`research-client` and hitting :kbd:`Enter`.
 (You may need to log out and log back in if this doesn't work straight away...)